westerveltco/django-email-relay/RELEASING.md

 6. Draft a [new release](https://github.com/westerveltco/django-email-relay/releases/new) on GitHub.

-   Use the version number with a leading `v` as the tag name (e.g. `v1.0.0`).
+   Use the version number with a leading `v` as the tag name (e.g. `v0.3.0`).

    Allow GitHub to generate the release title and release notes, using the 'Generate release notes' button above the text box.
 If this is a final release coming from a tagged release (or multiple tagged releases), make sure to copy the release notes from the previous tagged release(s) to the new release notes (after the release notes already generated for this final release).

    If this is a tagged release, make sure to check the 'Set as a pre-release' checkbox.

 7. Once you are satisfied with the release, publish the release.
-As part of the publication process, GitHub Actions will automatically publish the new version of the package to PyPI and the new version of the Docker image to GitHub Container Registry.
+As part of the publication process, GitHub Actions will automatically publish the new version of the package to PyPI.

 ## Choosing the Next Version Number

 We try our best to adhere to [Semantic Versioning](https://semver.org/), but we do not promise to follow it perfectly (and let's be honest, this is the case with a lot of projects using SemVer).

 In general, use your best judgement when choosing the next version number.
 If you are unsure, you can always ask for a second opinion from another contributor.

-As outlined in our [deprecation policy](https://django-email-relay.westervelt.dev/en/latest/updating.html#deprecation-policy), any release that involves a change to models, and thus has migrations associated with the release, **MUST** be a major release.
-If this is so, ensure that the changes were first introduced in a backwards compatible way with deprecation warnings in a minor release first before introducing the backwards incompatible changes in a major release.